AWS and Azure spending big bucks on data centres to get ahead

-“The investment needed to build new interconnected cloud data centres is huge, and due to the constant pressure to optimise data centre operating costs, refresh cycles are shorter as they drive innovation,” says Liu.
+“The investment needed to build new interconnected cloud data centers is huge, and due to the constant pressure to optimise data center operating costs, refresh cycles are shorter as they drive innovation,” says Liu.

 “Cloud providers are under pressure to be profitable and have to manage CAPEX.
 The signs are they are currently focusing more on capacity utilisation, which will be reflected in their CAPEX numbers in the first half of 2019.
 This will impact infrastructure and component suppliers in the short term.”